Art Department Curriculum Guide

 Examination arrangements and weightings

-Unit 2 1 hour exam taken at end of second year (end of first for AS).
+Unit 1 – 1-hour 30-minute exam taken at end of second year (end of first for AS).
+Weighting 25% Unit 2 – 1-hour exam taken at end of second year (end of first for AS).
 Weighting 15%

-Unit 3 2 hour 30 minute exam taken at end of second year.
+Unit 3 – 2-hour 30-minute exam taken at end of second year.
 Weighting 40%

-Unit 4 Coursework 3000-4000 word essay.
-Weighting 20%
+Unit 4 – Coursework 3000– 4000-word essay.

 Careers

-History develops a range of skills and concepts as well as a better understanding of the world we live in.
-There is a wide range of career opportunities open to students, including accountancy, archaeology, The Civil Service, teaching, business, The legal profession, policeman, The Armed Services, and journalism.
-History is regarded as a facilitating subject at University and is highly regarded by Universities and employers alike.
+There is a wide range of career opportunities open to students, including, Accountancy, Archaeology, The Civil Service, teaching, business, The Legal Profession, Policeman, The Armed Services and Journalism.
+History is regarded as a facilitating subject at university and is highly regarded by Universities and employers alike.

 Cambridge Technical Extended Certificate and Introductory Diploma in IT Level 3